Harrah's Philadelphia: Harness racing

-Harrah's Philadelphia currently runs a 150 day live meet that runs from early April to mid-December.
-Race days are typically operated on Sunday, Wednesday, Thursday, and Friday, as well as occasional holidays that fall on Saturday and Monday.
+Harrah's Philadelphia currently runs a 110 day live meet that runs from early April to late-December.
+Race days are typically operated on Sunday, Thursday, and Friday, as well as occasional holidays that fall on Saturday and Monday.
 Racing at Harrah's is usually scheduled to begin at 12:25PM.
 The racing broadcast is available for wagering via simulcast from other racetracks throughout the United States and Canada.

 The track is 5/8 mi in length and has a limestone-based surface.
 The midpoint of 1 mi races comes on a bridge that hangs over the Delaware River and provides a view of freight ships passing by.
 Although the track is equipped with lights, it has not operated a schedule with regular night racing since 2011.

 The racing paddock at Harrah's holds up to 131 horses.
 Because of limited space, horses are shipped in to the paddock rather than stabled on-track.

 Harrah's Philadelphia was the host site of PA Harness Week, a weekly show aired on Philadelphia's local Comcast SportsNet channel.
 It aired its final episode on August 29, 2015.
 The show was drawing roughly 3,500 viewers per week at the time of its cancellation.